The Mine of the Marble Skull, (Part II)

 The darkness was absolute, besides the orb of yellow-red firelight.
 Billy reached a counted pace 87 and turned an immediate left.
 He lifted his hand to feel the rock and slipped through a man-sized crack in the rock wall.
-Entering the meadow, he was temporarily blinded by the moonlight, and after his eyes re-adjusted he opened them.
-The cave meadow was clearly visible from the full moon.
-Nothing stirred in the night, but the air was cool and fresh.
-Light fluffy clouds passed through a column that cascaded through a crack in the rock ceiling.
+Entering the meadow, he was temporarily blinded by the moonlight, and after his eyes re-adjusted, he opened them.
+The cave meadow was visible from the full moon.
+Nothing stirred in the night, but the air was crisp and fresh.
+Light, fluffy clouds passed through a column that cascaded through a crack in the rock ceiling.
 The music of a few crickets leaked down into the cavern.
 He felt at peace in the meadow, to which Billy sat cross-legged and prayed.

 A few moments later, He stood and proceeded to move to re-set a snare and placed himself under the small rock ledge.
 It was there that he caught a few z's.

 Lily opened her eyes, peaking at Billy as he left the camp.
 She had noticed him doing so for that past few days.
-She knew he was heading to the meadow, she had read in the ancient manuscripts of a tribe, the qeotle, that collapsed the ceiling to create a viable place to build farms and create the space for ceremony lodges.
+She knew he was heading to the meadow, she had read in the ancient manuscripts of a tribe, the people, that collapsed the ceiling to create a viable place to build farms and create the space for ceremony lodges.

 She watched him until the small orb of yellow-red light disappeared.
-She shifted slightly, all while being careful to not wake young Toby.
+She shifted slightly, all while being careful not to wake young Toby.
 The boy became closer to her after she began to read some of the legends aloud.
-He kept to his story about ghost-like status at the bottom of the dark pool below.
+He kept to his story about ghost-like statues at the bottom of the dark pool below.
 He claims he caught a glimpse of them as he was flying out of the miner's cart.

 She returned to contemplating the readings, for they spoke about a supernatural presence, from all the various cultures over the many centuries of burial, re-discovery, and re-burial.
 She, like all the other companions, stared out over the busted bridge and to the pulsing blue-white glow.

-Could that be the presence? she thought.
+Could that be the presence?
+She thought.